mills5/prime-permadeath-patcher/README.md

 ### GUI (Windows only) ###

 1. Run `prime-permadeath-patcher.exe`.
-2. Select the .iso file you wish to patch.
+2. Select the .iso file you wish to patch or unpatch.
 3. Follow the on-screen instructions.

 ### Command Line ###